-There is a chapel available to patients and their families for prayer, meditation and reflection.
-This room is unattended and provides a quiet place for patients and their families to pray.
+At Laurel Regional Hospital, there is a chapel available to patients and their families for prayer, meditation and reflection.
+Prince George's Hospital Center has a meditation room for this same purpose.
+These rooms are unattended and provide a quiet place for patients and their families to pray.